ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 With this knowledge, you can understand why you cannot use a try...catch block inside the `getUserSkills` function to handle the error thrown from the onFulfilled or onRejected handlers.

-e.g. the codes below does not work, because when the error is thrown from the event handler, the `getUserSkills` function has already finishes its execution and is removed from the call stack.
+e.g. the code below does not work, because when the error is thrown from the event handler, the `getUserSkills` function has already finished its execution and is removed from the call stack.

 ```js
 function getUserSkills(userId) {